What Freedom Entails

 My dear reader, which nursery rhymes do you remember from your years in kindergarten?
 Me, I remember two or three of them, including one which used to go as follows:

-If you are happy and you know clap your hands,I am sure you can tell how the other verses used to go like if you are familiar with that nursery rhyme, can you?
+If you are happy and you know clap your hands,I am sure you can tell how the other verses used to go if you are familiar with that nursery rhyme, can you?

 If you are happy and you know clap your hands,